vippsas/vipps-login-wordpress/README.md

   * Filter 'continue_with_vipps_*your application*_create_userdata'.
 For newly registered users, takes an array to be passed to wp_update_user, an array of userinfo from Vipps, and a session.
 You can here add your extra meta fields
   * Filter 'continue_with_vipps_*your application*_allow_login'.
 Takes a truth value, a user object, userinfo from Vipps and a session, and returns true only if the user is allowed to log in
 ###  Adding another 'action' apart from logging in
 You may want to do other things than logging in with the users' confirmed Vipps identity, and this plugin absolutely allows this.
-This might be submisssions of comments, reviews and so forth without requiring logins, or even just as a convenient way of letting users input their address.
+This might be submissions of comments, reviews and so forth without requiring logins, or even just as a convenient way of letting users input their address.

 These are the main steps:
  * Define your own action, like 'submitaddress'.